linapg/bike-sharing-patterns-USA/README.md

 https://pandas.pydata.org/pandas-docs/stable/reference/frame.html
 https://www.mygreatlearning.com/blog/readme-file/

-Code structure provided by Udacity®.
+Code structure provided by Udacity®
-Modifications to the structure and coding by Lina María Pérez González.
-If you see a mistake in the code, or room for improvement, please do let me know at linaperez.politica@gmail.com August 2021 - Siegen, Germany.
+If you see a mistake in the code, or room for improvement, please do let me know at contact@linaperez.de August 2021 - Siegen, Germany
 A corona-quarantine project
-:)